apple/swift-container-plugin/Sources/swift-container-plugin/Documentation.docc/build.md

 # Build and package your service

+Build a container image and upload it to a registry.

 ## Overview

 The plugin exposes the command `build-container-image` which you invoke to build your service, package it in a container image and upload it to a container registry, in a single command: